pawanit17/system-design-sonnets/README.md

 Most implementations also route these messages in the form of logs to Splunk or to ElasticSearch/LogStash so that the visualization could happen in Kibana to understand in more depth as to what cause the interruption of service.

 ### Apache Zookeeper

+A tried and tested Apache project for co-oridnation between distributed applications.
+Zookeeper is used by other Apache projects like Hadoop, Hbase, HDFS, Solr.
+It is also used by Kafka & Pulsar as well.

 Zookeeper helps in